dkujo/scraping_zse/README.md

 ## Web Scraping
 It is necessary to use Selenium as web-scaper because ZSE website is dynamic website (Beautifulsoup scraper is not appropiate).
 Before scraping download browser driver that Selenium uses.
-For Chrome users: https://chromedriver.chromium.org/downloads, Check your Chrome version before download (Help --> About Google Chrome)
+For Chrome users: https://chromedriver.chromium.org/downloads, Check your Chrome version before download (Help --> About Google Chrome).

+## Data presentation
+Tablular data is shown as Pandas dataframe:

+Individual stock price chart is ploted as line graph:

+Stock prices and Crobex comparison is ploted as multiple line graph: